glegendr/Rustdoku/README.md

 ## How could i install it ?
 You must have `rust` installed !
-Then you can clone this wounderful project.
+**CARE if you want to launch last version of my Rustdoku you have to get Rust Nightly** Then you can clone this wounderful project.

 ## Then ?
 How could i solv my sudoku ?